Raising Boys Without Men: Lesbian Parents Good, Dads Bad

 According to Drexler, the boys she studied don’t need their dads, but instead benefit because their absence helps create what one might call the "maternal dictatorship."
 For Ursula, the single mother of two boys, Drexler enthuses that there’s "no discussion about parenting methodologies.
 No crossed signals…no compromising…the decisions, the choices, the priorities were all hers."
 Better yet, "Lesbian co-parents ‘achieve a particularly high level of parenting skills…[and] a greater level of agreement than heterosexual couples.
 A higher degree of consensus cut down on conflict in the home, enabling a clear message of love and support to be heard by the kids."

-While Raising Boys is being promoted as a harmless, feel-good affirmation for "maverick moms," it is in fact an attack on the institution that research shows is the best-suited to raising children—the family.
-Drexler encourages women thinking of having fatherless children to make that "leap of faith."
+Raising Boys is being promoted as a harmless, feel-good affirmation for “maverick moms,” and Drexler encourages women who are thinking of having children without a father to make that “leap of faith.”
 But the rates of all major youth pathologies, including juvenile crime, teen pregnancy, teen drug abuse, and school dropouts, are tightly correlated with fatherlessness.
-Drexler waxes poetic about the nebulous benefits of fatherless parenting, but makes little attempt to explain why fatherless families produce so many troubled and pathological children.
+Drexler waxes poetic about the nebulous benefits of fatherless parenting but makes little attempt to explain why fatherless families produce so many troubled and pathological children.

 The boys raised by the well-heeled, educated San Francisco lesbian couples Drexler studied will probably do better than most fatherless boys because their socioeconomic status is higher.
-But nothing in Drexler’s research indicates that an extra mom can replace the strength, love and modeling a father gives his son.
+But nothing in Drexler’s research indicates that boys don’t need the strength, love and modeling a father gives his son.